-This pergola bench is a clear-cut solution for those with a small outdoor space, because it doubles as a trellis for your plants and a place to lounge.
+This pergola bench is a clear-cut solution for those with a small outdoor space because it doubles as a trellis for your plants and a place to lounge.
 Moreover, it brings a landscape up a notch and is great for breaking up a long fence or wall as we did here.

 One of the best parts, though, is you can personalize your pergola bench.
 Make it modern by squaring off the pergola, or carve out curves and details to make it classy or cute.
 You can also bring in your personality by adding whatever cushions make you smile.
-And, of course, there’s the flowers.
-I planted a pink flowering wisteria here to add some much-needed greenery to the backyard and for a foliage that would quickly grow over the top of the pergola.
-You might also try Bluecrown Passionflower (Passiflora caerulea) for its fruit and its head-turning tendrils or a Star Jasmine (Trachelospermum jasminoides), if you have a shadier yard.
+And, of course, there are the flowers.
+I planted a pink flowering wisteria here to add some much-needed greenery to the backyard and for foliage that would quickly grow over the top of the pergola.
+You might also try Bluecrown Passionflower (Passiflora caerulea) for its fruit and its head-turning tendrils or a Star Jasmine (Trachelospermum jasminoides) if you have a shadier yard.

 -1 box of 2” deck screws